 - Helps participants to develop skills, approaches and theories needed in the exercise of leadership that brings about leadership for social change and policy advancement

-- Fosters an environment where participants and others can come and talk about concerns and questions as well as bring ideas to create programming, informal discussions and community-wide events that celebrate the richness of the College community and the greater Holston Conference of the United Methodist Church service area
+- Fosters an environment where participants and others can come and talk about concerns and questions as well as bring ideas to create programming, informal discussions and community-wide events that celebrate the richness of the E&H community and the greater Holston Conference of the United Methodist Church service area

 Email Rev. Sharon Bowers, Interim Associate Chaplain at firstname.lastname@example.org if you would like to participate or learn more about Leadership Emory & Henry.